gchq/sleeper/docs/deployment/images-to-upload.md

 | bulk-export-task-execution | BulkExportStack    | false         |

 ## Lambda Deployment Images
-These are the Lambda deployment images.
+These are the Lambda deployment images.<br>
 These are all used with the Docker build directory that's output during a build of Sleeper at scripts/docker/lambda.
 Most lambdas are usually deployed from a jar in the jars bucket, but some need to be deployed as a Docker container, and we have the option to deploy all lambdas as Docker containers as well.
 To build a Docker image for a lambda, we copy its jar file from scripts/jars to scripts/docker/lambda/lambda.jar, and then run the Docker build for that directory.